Neyneh

-Neyneh (نينه, also romanized as Nīneh; also known as Naina) is a village in Khurheh Rural District, in the Central District of Mahallat County, Markazi Province, Iran.
-At the 2006 census, its population was 156, in 65 families.
+Neyneh (نينه) (Note: Also romanized as Nīneh; also known as Naina) is a village in Khurheh Rural District of the Central District in Mahallat County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 156 in 65 households.
+The following census in 2011 counted 109 people in 47 households.
+The 2016 census measured the population of the village as 105 people in 45 households.